gtmetric/StudentSOS/README.md

 # StudentSOS

-A web application for students to respond to the instructor's teaching
+A web application for students to respond to the instructor's online teaching

 -----------------------------------------------------------------------------------------------

 ## About StudentSOS

-*   StudentSOS is a web application for students to respond to the instructor's teaching.
+*   StudentSOS is a web application for students to respond to the instructor's online teaching.

 *   StudentSOS consists of two pages send out in two different ports.
 One page is for students at port 5500, and the other page is for the instructor at port 8080.